 Advertise Lake Vacation Rentals

 Standing on the top of the limestone bluffs looking down over magnificent Aberdeen Lake, visitors plan the day ahead.
 There will definitely be fishing in coves that hold big bass.
 4,121-acre Aberdeen Lake follows the serpentine path of the old Timbigbee River, and the channel down the middle is perfect for boating and water skiing.
-Visitors will also enjoy strolling past beautifully restored antebellum houses on their way to a restaurant in lakeside Aberdeen.
+Visitors will enjoy lunch at lakeside Aberdeen, reached by a scenic walk past several restored antebellum homes.
 On second thought, one day is not enough time to enjoy all that Aberdeen Lake in the Pines Region of Mississippi has to offer.

 Part of the Tennessee-Tombigbee Waterway, Aberdeen Lake was created by the Aberdeen Lock and Dam in Monroe County.
 The Tenn-Tom, as it is also known, connects the Tennessee Valley with the Gulf of Mexico.
 It joins the Tennessee River in northeast Mississippi with the Tombigbee River near Armory, Mississippi and travels from Yellow Creek Port at Pickwick Lake to Demopolis, Alabama.
 In 1760, a French explorer wrote about connecting the Tennessee River with the Tombigbee River, and planning began in 1810.
 It would take over 170 years, however, for the project to become a reality.
 The 234-mile long waterway was approved by Congress in 1945 and construction finally began in 1972.
 Completed in 1984, it is the largest water resource project in the United States and the largest earth-moving project in history.
 In fact, building the Tenn-Tom meant moving more than three times as much dirt as was moved during the construction of the Suez Canal.